David M. Berube: Career

 Berube has worked on a series of projects for the corporate world including Director of Communications for the International Council on Nanotechnology with partners including Intel, Swiss RE, Mitsubishi, L'Oreal, Procter & Gamble, etc. He has directed social media projects that produced White Paper level publications for the National Science Foundation and the International Food Information Council.
-He has directly consulted with Kraft Foods International on media protocols and has spoken as an invited lecturer to the Pentagon, Pharma, the Institute for Defense Analysis, etc. He has worked as a PI, CoPI, or investigator on approximately $20 million in grants and worked on a major NSA funded grant in the Laboratory for Analytical Science at NCSU where he served on the Mission Enabling Workgroup and the Supply Line Workgroup.
+He has directly consulted with Kraft Foods International on media protocols and has spoken as an invited lecturer to the Pentagon, Pharma, the Institute for Defense Analysis, etc. He has worked as a PI, CoPI, or investigator on approximately $20 million in grants and worked on a major NSA-funded grant in the Laboratory for Analytical Science at NCSU where he served on the Mission Enabling Workgroup and the Supply Line Workgroup.
 He is a CoPI with the Research Triangle Nanotechnology Network (RTNN) as the social and ethical director and assessment officer coordinating in a major infrastructure grant under the National Nanotechnology Initiative's (NNI) National Nanotechnology Coordinated Infrastructure in a team headed found in North Carolina's Research Triangle.

 The RTNN involves labs on three campuses: North Carolina State, UNC at Chapel Hill, and Duke. by the Analytical Instrumentation Facility at North Carolina State University including labs at UNC and Duke, specifically Chapel Hill Analytical and Fabrication Facility and (CHANL) at the University of North Carolina at Chapel Hill and the Shared Materials Instrumentation Facility (SMIF) at Duke University.

 Berube has consulted as a jobber with the Gerson Lehrman Group and others.
 He manages the Center for Emerging Technologies, LLC, a consultancy registered in North Carolina.

+In 2023, he was elected as a Fellow by the American Association for the Advancement of Science (AAAS) in their Section on General Interest in Science & Engineering.

+Research

+Berube has been a principal investigator or co-principal investigator on over $20 million in National Science Foundation (NSF) grants.

+His research includes studying public understanding of toxicological information related to nanoparticles and developing strategies for effective science communication.

+He has also edited and authored works on pandemic communication and resilience, including the 2021 book Pandemic Communication and Resilience and the 2023 book Pandemic Risk Management: Lessons from the Zika Virus.
+Additionally, Berube has served on advisory committees for the U.S. Food and Drug Administration (FDA) and the National Toxicology Program, providing expertise on risk communication and public health issues.

+Beyond academia, Berube has contributed to public discourse through various media outlets.

+He has written over 100 articles for major newspapers and has been involved in intercollegiate debate coaching, leading teams to national championships.
+His expertise in science communication has led to invitations to speak at national and international conferences, as well as consultations with organizations such as the International Council on Nanotechnology and the U.S. Environmental Protection Agency.